mozilla/gcp-ingestion/docs/validate.md

 ### Implementation

-The above steps will be executed as a single Dataflow job that can accept either a streaming input from PubSub or a batch input from Cloud Storage.
+The above steps will be executed as a single Apache Beam job that can accept either a streaming input from PubSub or a batch input from Cloud Storage.
 Message deduplication will be done by checking for the presence of ids as keys in Cloud Memory Store (managed Redis), and adding ids to Memory Store after